 TOF’s ocean literacy approach focuses on hope, action, and behavior change, a complex topic discussed by TOF President Mark J. Spalding in our blog in 2015.
 COEGI is dedicated to supporting the development of marine education community leaders and empowering students of all ages to translate ocean literacy into conservation action.
 More information on COEGI can be found on our initiative page, here.

 There is a strong need for ocean literacy on an international scale because the ocean transcends country boundaries.
 This book provides an interdisciplinary approach to ocean education and literacy.
 This chapter in particular provides a history of ocean literacy, makes connections to United Nations Sustainable Development Goal 14, and makes recommendations for improved communication and education practices.
 The chapter begins in the United States and expands the scope to cover recommendations for global applications.

 Comparison of public perception surveys of marine threats and protection worldwide.
-Majority of respondents believe the marine environment is under threat.
+The majority of respondents believe the marine environment is under threat.
 Pollution ranked highest followed by fishing, habitat alteration, and climate change.
 Most respondents support marine protected areas in their region or country.
 Most respondents want to see larger ocean areas protected than currently are.
 This encourages continued ocean engagement work as it shows that support for these programs is there even if support for other ocean projects has thus far been lacking.

-Personal connection to issues is vital in achieving community and long-term engagement with conservation.
-Social norms typically dictate what people favor when deciding on solutions to conservation problems.
+Having a personal connection to ocean issues is vital to achieving long-term engagement with conservation.
+Social norms typically dictate what actions people favor when deciding on solutions to environmental problems.
 The majority of people who visit the ocean, zoos, and aquariums are already in favor of ocean conservation.
-For conservation projects to be effective long term specific, local, and personal actions should be emphasized and encouraged.
+For conservation projects to be effective long-term, specific, local, and personal actions should be emphasized and encouraged.
 This survey is an update to America, the Ocean, and Climate Change: New Research Insights for Conservation, Awareness, and Action (2009) and Communicating About Oceans: Results of a National Survey (1999).

 National Marine Sanctuary Foundation.
 (2006, December).
 Conference on Ocean Literacy Report.
 June 7-8, 2006, Washington, D.C.